-The primary goal of this project was to offer an easy way for potential customers to visualise the nearest shop where to see, test or buy a Fairphone.
+The primary goal of this project was to offer an easy way for potential customers to visualize the nearest shop where they could see, test or buy a Fairphone.

-At the moment, this project was mainly motivated by the out-of-stock situation and the importance for the company to send customers to offline stores to avoid losing too many potential buyers.
+When we launched the project, we had an out-of-stock situation situation.
+The main goal of the project was to to send customers to offline stores to avoid losing too many potential buyers.

-This project was also motivated by the growing number of customer support tickets asking "Where to buy the Fairphone 2?" during this online unavailability situation.
+This project was also motivated by the growing number of customer support tickets asking "Where can we buy the Fairphone 2?" during this online unavailability situation.